Artificial Optical Radiation Directive (AORD)

 Each workplace and industry is different, and it is difficult to generalise about the exposure levels that may be encountered.
 The following list details a small number of sectors that use specialist light sources, and therefore may be areas that will need appropriate risk assessment:

-Actually what is set out in the regulations isn't really anything new or more onerous than what is already implied under the existing legislation of the Health and Safety at Work etc. Act 1974, and the Management of Health and Safety at Work Regulations 1999.
-The new regulations simply provide more explicit clarification on what is required, and make a specific request for risk assessment of optical exposure to be considered.
+The regulations provide explicit clarification of what is required, and make a specific request for risk assessment of optical exposure to be considered.
 Depending on the outcome of the risk assessment, appropriate action plans and control measures need to be developed.
-Taking into account the fact the new legislation now sets legally binding limits for maximum exposure.
+The legislation sets legally binding limits for maximum exposure.

 LVR Limited has a good scientific and practical understanding of the assessment techniques required by manufacturers, and users of high intensity light sources.
 Contact us to see how we can help you prepare your products or your workplace to comply with the regulations.